 Use social media to reach new audience segments

 When we want information, we turn to the internet.
 Job seekers are no different.

 When they want to find a new opportunity or advance their career, job seekers rely on the web.
+Job and employment websites, like Jooble, and social media platforms, like Linkedin, play an important role in this process.
 Networking has always been one of the best ways to land a job, and now social networks make it easier for professionals to connect with one another.

 Social media is where people go to research and apply for jobs, so staffing agencies need to have a social media presence or risk getting left out in the cold.
 According to Glassdoor, 86 percent of people in their first decade of employment use social media to find new opportunities.
 So you know your business needs to be visible on social media, but which network is the right fit?

 LinkedIn is perhaps the most obvious choice.
 Acting as a living resume, the network helps job seekers get noticed and connect with potential employers.
 Businesses also maintain a presence on the site to filter potential employees during the hiring process.
 Posting your content to LinkedIn is a great way to get it in front of a wider audience.

 Your agency can leverage unique social media channels for different facets of your brand.

 - Facebook is great for highlighting your customer service, displaying case studies and promoting lifestyle articles.